Saturday, December 12, 2009

 Bat colonies can be an early indicator of trouble beneath the surface of the ground.
 They belong to the group of cave residents referred to as the Trogloxene, organisms that use caves, but do not necessarily complete their life cycle there; other trogloxenes include cave crickets, ants, wood rats, and bears.
 Influenced by the conditions within the cave, the lifestyle of the trogloxene also influences conditions within the cave.
 Wherever they roost, their dung, guano covers the floor of the cave, sometimes in enormous piles and is home and sustenance to a variety of cave flora and fauna.
 If the bat dung diminishes, or becomes contaminated, the entire system is affected.
 (Baker)

 Massive disruption of the food chain, sometimes wiping out an entire cave ecosystem, is the result of the use pesticides and herbicides.
 Nutrients are sparse within a cave.
 There are extraordinarily few organisms perceived to be plants; fungi and mold are the primary organisms at work in this place that sees little to no sunlight.
 In this system, anything with any nutritional value is fair game.
 The dung pile beneath colonies is the richest in nutrients.
 Primarily composed of insect matter, it can also contain pollen and other organic substances.
-(Carrion) The dung pile within a cave also contains decaying matter, originating from within the cave.
+(Carrion) The pile within a cave also contains decaying matter, originating from within the cave.
 Bats, snakes, trapped animals, and other organisms may fall, die, and decay in the dung pile.
 All of these elements go in to producing a plethora of nutrients for the bacteria, mold, and fungi that grow in this massive heap of decaying matter, which provides home to and feeds the troglobites and troglophiles.
-Humans also use guano, because it has such a high concentration of nitrates, it is excellent fertilizer.
-As has been demonstrated, this fertilizer also contains various levels of other less desirable substances that have infiltrated not just the digestive tract of the bats and other organism, but anything else that has infiltrated the confinement of the dung pile.
+Humans also use guano for fertilizer because it has such a high concentration of nitrates.
+This fertilizer also contains various levels of other less desirable substances that have infiltrated not just the digestive tract of the bats, other organisms, and anything else that has infiltrated the confinement of the dung pile.

 Caves and the Human Factor